 Subsequent Events

-Management has evaluated subsequent events through September 30, 2015 the date which the financial statements were available.
+Management has evaluated subsequent events through October 11, 2016, the date which the financial statements were available for issue.
+No events of transactions have occurred during this period that appear to require recognition or disclosure in the financial statements.